-- □ Open the Switching > L2-Redundancy > Link Backup dialog. - □ Enter a new Link Backup pair in the table: - Click the button.
-The dialog displays the Create window. - □ In the Primary port drop-down list, select port 2/3. - In the Backup port drop-down list, select port 2/4. - Click the Ok button. - □ In the Description textbox, enter Link\Backup\1 as the name for the backup pair. - □ To activate the Fail back function for the link backup pair, mark the Fail back checkbox. - Set the fail back timer for the link backup pair, enter 30 s in Fail back delay [s]. - □ To activate the link backup pair, mark the Active checkbox. - □ To enable the function, select the On radio button in the Operation frame.

-enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. interface 2/3 Change to the interface configuration mode of interface 2/3. link-backup add 2/4 Creates a Link Backup instance where port $2/3$ is the primary port and port $2/4$ is the backup port. link-backup modify 2/4 description Link_Backup_1 Specifies the string Link_Backup_1 as the name of the backup pair. link-backup modify 2/4 failback-status enable Enable the fail back timer. link-backup modify 2/4 failback-time 30 Specify the fail back delay time as 30 s. link-backup modify 2/4 status enable Enable the Link Backup instance. exit Change to the Configuration mode. link-backup operation Enable the Link Backup function globally in the device.
+□ Open the Switching > L2-Redundancy > > Link Backup dialog.
+Enter a new Link Backup pair in the table: \Box Click the $\stackrel{\blacksquare}{\Psi}$ button.
+The dialog displays the Create wir □ In the Primary port drop-down list, • \Box Click the Ok button.
+In the Backup port drop-down list, select port 2/4. □ In the Description textbox, enter Link Backup 1 as the name for the backup pair. □ To activate the Fail back function for the link backup pair, mark the Fail back checkbox. □ Set the fail back timer for the link backup pair, enter 30 s in Fail back delay [s].
+To activate the link backup pair, mar k the Active checkbox. \Box To enable the function, select the Or □ To enable the function, select the On radio button in the Operation frame. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 2/3 To change to the interface configuration mode of interface 2/3. link-backup add 2/4 To create a Link Backup instance where port $2/3$ is the primary port and port $2/4$ is the backup port. link-backup modify 2/4 description Link_Backup_1 To specify the string Link_Backup_1 as the name of the backup pair.

+link-backup modify 2/4 failback-time 30 To specify the fail back delay time as 30 s.

+link-backup modify 2/4 status enable To enable the Link Backup instance.